 Florida Anti-Tampering Act

 What happens if you are accused of tampering with food or drugs in Florida?
-Many of these crimes involve spitting in someone’s food or otherwise introducing some foreign substance into a consumer product.
+Many crimes involve spitting in someone’s food or introducing some foreign substance into a consumer product.
+The statute covers tampering with food and certain drugs, devices, and cosmetics.

 Additionally, the terms used in Florida’s Anti-Tampering Statute are extremely vague, which might lead to constitutional challenges by criminal defense attorneys.